-Actually, the first point is to notice that the age of the child who is going to be adopted.
-It is uncertain if the adopting parent or parents are going to be able to fulfill the child’s need, and the court determines that.
+Actually, the first point is to notice the age of the child who is going to be adopted.
+It is uncertain if the adopting parent or parents are going to be able to fulfill the child’s needs, and the court determines that.

 8. What If One Parent Does not Consent?

 The adoption cannot be successful unless one of the birth parents has consented to their child’s adoption.
 But, with the approval of the court, adoption is possible even without a parent’s consent.

 If anyone can prove the biological parents are not fit to have the responsibility of their child.
 Another case is abandonment which means the parents are not communicative with the children and don’t provide financial support.

 In case the biological parents are divorced, the parent’s consent is needed for adopting the child under whose custody the child is living.
 The other parent also should be informed about the adoption because still, both parents have the parental right over the child.
 His or her consent also might be needed upon the court’s direction.

 10. Should the Child Agree for Adoption?

 The court also needs the consent of the child but, that is dependable on the age of the child.